-A fluffy moist vanilla cupcakes are baked in ice cream cones and topped with whipped vanilla bean frosting!
+Funfetti ice cream cone cupcakes will be your new favorite summer treat!
+Fluffy, moist vanilla cupcakes are baked in ice cream cones and topped with whipped vanilla bean frosting.

 Despite being so excited to bake these, I did no research on how-to bake cupcakes in ice-cream cones and they were a technical nightmare I must admit.
 I made funfetti vanilla cupcake batter and baked them in mini ice-cream cones (mistake #1).
 I placed the cones in regular muffin pans (mistake #2) and they were very shaky and difficult to transfer in and out of the oven.
 Some of the cupcakes overflowed since the cones were so tiny and I had too much in there.
 I topped with whipped vanilla frosting and decorated with sprinkles.

 In the end, I was very glad with how these funfetti ice cream cone cupcakes looked, and the girls loved them.